tasmota/docs/docs/Displays.md

 On monochrome graphic displays things are drawn into a local frame buffer and sent to the display either via the `d` command or automatically at the end of the command.

-Co-ordinates are mapped from 0,0 (x,y) at the top left of the frame buffer, where x is the horizontal axis incrementing right and y is the vertical axes incrementing down. how the frame buffer is displayed on screen can be adjusted on some displays using the `DisplayRotate` command.
+Co-ordinates are mapped from 0,0 (x,y) at the top left of the logical display, where x is the horizontal axis incrementing right and y is the vertical axes incrementing down.
+How the logical display is physically displayed (rotated) on screen can be adjusted on some displays using the `DisplayRotate` command.

 ### Positioning